 Note 1: In 2014/15, Director of Resources show as two separate lines due to the retirement and subsequent appointment to the post.
-In the 2015/16 accounts these posts have been combined
+In the 2015/16 accounts the amounts stated are combined for (former) Director of Resources & Corporate Director.